 TYPES OF FRICTION WELDING

-Friction welding takes many different forms.
-MTI offers the three most in-demand — all of which are solid state processes:
+Friction Welding takes many different forms.
+MTI offers the four most in-demand — all of which are solid state processes:

 - Rotary Friction Welding —in which one part is rotated at high speed and is pressed against another part that is held stationary.